 What You Can Do

-Please use the form below to email your U.S. senators and urge them to cosponsor this bill (S. 1007) and move it toward passage.
-You’ll also be contacting your representative to acknowledge their vote on the PAST Act.
+Please use the form below to email your U.S. senators and representatives to make the PAST Act law, and not to be distracted by dangerous new proposals that claim to be a “compromise” but actually weaken current law.
 (Our system will generate a letter of thanks if your rep voted in its favor—if your rep voted against the PAST Act, they will be asked to reconsider their position.)